ctavispost/personalPortfolio/project03.md

 Working from discussions with the product owner and information from an earlier site, Dauntlez.com, we collaborated on a completely new design.
 I created and refined content, information architecture, and UI artifacts which I deployed to new pages on WordPress.
 I also championed accessibility and a focus on users' goals.

 At the end of the day, we had a site which let people sign up for classes, donate, and learn the 'what' and 'why' of Dauntlez.
+Here's a quick <a href="https://democracylab.ghost.io/user-experience-design-volunteers-unite-with-dauntlez-to-help-defend-women-and-teens/">article</a> about our project.

 <section markdown="1">